Processing...

 Use this tool to convert ESRI Shapefile to GeoJSON with various options such as Geometry Type, Projections, Line separator, etc. Upload a .zip containing .shp, .shx, .prj and .dbf files.

-Drag & Drop File here or click to browse
+Drag & Drop file here or click to browse

 Check out other conversions from ESRI Shapefile